ptesny/teched2025XP264/README.md

 As a result, each instance of SAP BTP Kyma runtime environment is a single k8s gardener cluster with its own set of kyma modules.

 All these kubernetes clusters are managed by a central Kyma Control Plane (KCP) that orchestrates the lifecycle of
- - the underlying hyperscaler project,
+ - the underlying hyperscaler (AWS/Azure/GCP) subscription (project),
  - the Gardener Cluster,
  - and the Kyma modules.
 <hr>